 Since an industrial are two piercings, “It can range anywhere between $40-$120, depending on the piercer and what metal they provide for the piercing,” says Burson.
 Many piercers will include the cost of the jewelry in the price, but be sure to ask your piercer before committing.
 The pain of this one is only moderate — about a 5-6 out of 10 — but it’s common to feel a bit more pain residually after the actual piercing is finished.

 Daith piercings go through the small flap of cartilage directly above the ear canal, close to the middle of the ear.
-While these piercings look cool, they also serve a medical purpose: daith piercings help with migraines.
+While these piercings look cool, they're also rumored to help with migraines (though this has yet to be proven from a medical perspective).
 Since these piercings align with acupuncture points, getting one is like constant pressure on that point, and some people have found migraine relief from it.
 Another unique aspect of daiths is that, unlike most piercings, a ring — rather than a stud — is suggested during the healing process.

 “I’d have to say my own personal experience with this piercing was not bad at all, probably a two out of 10,” says Burson.
 “I’ve gotten very mixed reactions as well from clients — some saying it was the easiest piercing they’ve gotten and some saying it was the most difficult.”
 In terms of price, you’ll most likely pay between $35-$60 for a daith piercing.